karthik2706/catalog-app/README.md

-# Retail Catalog & Inventory Management System
+# Stock Mind - Inventory Management System

 A comprehensive React + Next.js application for managing retail products and inventory with real-time tracking, reporting, and admin authentication.